-Discover Mexico’s rich history in the colonial towns of the Yucatan Peninsula to the east.
-Merida is the Yucatan’s capital city; its beautiful historic centre an ensemble of colonial buildings and charming squares where you’ll discover the region’s cultural heritage at the Palacio Canton museum.
-The UNESCO World Heritage City of Campeche is equally astounding, a vision of picture-perfect pastel mansions and fortified walls.
+Discover Mexico’s rich history in the colonial towns of the Yucatan Peninsula.
+Merida is the Yucatan’s capital city; its beautiful historic centre a neat ensemble of colonial facades and shady plazas.
+The UNESCO World Heritage City of Campeche is a vision of pastel mansions and fortified walls.
 From here, visit nearby Mayan archaeological site, Edzna (lesser known and much quieter than most).

-The Yucatan is home to the matchless architectural monuments of the ancient Mayan world.
-Chichen-Itza is stunning; its pyramids and carvings overwhelm in size and majesty.
-We take our guests at sunrise with PSA’s out-of-hours access to avoid the crowds and allow time for its extraordinary ambience to sink in.
-The temples and ball-courts of Uxmal are also splendid, jutting mysteriously out of the jungle canopy.
+The Yucatan is home to the peerless architectural monuments of the ancient Mayan world.
+Chichen-Itza is breathtaking; its pyramids and carvings overwhelm in size and majesty.
+We take our guests at sunrise to avoid the crowds.
+The temples and ball-courts of Uxmal are equally splendid, jutting mysteriously out of the jungle canopy.

-You can stay in gorgeous boutique hotels in restored colonial mansions, or for something more exciting, in one of our hand-selected 18th Century haciendas – these rival the grandeur and romance of some of Europe’s finest mansions and we hold the keys to a handful that have been restored to their former glory.
-Usually painted a rich plum colour or bright yellow, some haciendas have their own cenotes (fresh water sink-pools that were sacred to the Mayans) hidden away in the grounds, others boast exquisite spas offering Mayan healing treatments.
-The most beautiful haciendas make perfect settings for an atmospheric celebration, where parties can dine in gardens or intricately carved cloisters by candlelight.
+Guests stay in gorgeous boutique hotels in restored colonial mansions, or in one of our private 18th Century haciendas.
+Usually painted in vibrant plum, pink or yellow, some haciendas have their own cenotes (fresh water sink-pools that were sacred to the Mayans) hidden away in the grounds, others boast exquisite spas offering Mayan healing treatments.
+The most beautiful haciendas make perfect settings for an atmospheric celebration, where parties can dine in gardens or cloisters by candlelight.